HumanBrainProject/openMINDS/README.md

     git submodule update

+After completion of this step your local repository is on the current state of all collections.
+Now you are able to run the script to generate the JSON-schema-files, HTML-files and Python files.

+    python openMINDS.py

+The generated files can be found in the `target` folder.

 ## Processing pipeline
 The metadata schemas in the openMINDS repositories are first defined as JSON-schema inspired schema-templates with a few custom template-properties (prefixed with `"_"`) which allow us to simplify their readability and increase their reusability.